garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 Lastly, I wanted to check the other step I am most uncomfortable with, the cross.
 Solving the cross is dissimilar to other steps in that it requires more intuition and less memorization.
 There are two goals I aim for when solving the cross.
 Firstly, no cross should take more than 8 moves to solve.
 Secondly, to aim for a sub 20 average, you should be able to solve the cross in 4 seconds.
 To examine these, I ran two different test sets.

 First, I ran a set of 50 untimed solves, counting the amount of moves to complete the cross each time.
-This yeilded an average of 7.12 moves. of these 50, 10 required more than 8 moves to complete.
+This yeilded an average of 7.12 moves.
+Of these 50, 10 required more than 8 moves to complete.

 Next, I ran a set of 75 timed cross solves which yeilded an average time of 3.84 seconds.
 These results can be seen below.